z4kn4fein/stashbox/docs/docs/diagnostics/validation.md

   ```

 ## Circular dependency
-When the container encounters a circular dependency loop in the [resolution tree](/docs/getting-started/glossary#resolution-tree), it throws a `CircularDependencyException`.
+When the container encounters a circular dependency loop in the [resolution tree](/docs/getting-started/glossary#resolution-tree), it throws a `ResolutionFailedException`.

 ```cs
 class Service1